krishna426426/Module-1-Guestshell/README.md

 [guestshell@guestshell ~]$ vi /bootflash/guest-share/cfg.py
 ```

  Step 2.
-Hit "i" to insert text, and then paste the following script into vi:
+Hit "i" to insert text, and then copy and paste the following script into vi:

 ```
 import os